bbalouki/bbstrader/bbstrader/btengine/backtests/.docs/Ou.md

-# Comprehensive Documentation: OUBacktester Strategy Implementation
+# OUBacktester Strategy with Hidden Markov Model Risk Management

 The `OUBacktester` is a robust framework designed to execute backtesting on financial markets using the Ornstein-Uhlenbeck (OU) mean-reverting model combined with risk management through a Hidden Markov Model (HMM).
 This document provides detailed insights into the implementation, usage, and integration of the `OUBacktester` within a backtesting ecosystem.